CliMA/ClimaCoupler.jl/experiments_ClimaCore/tc4_atm-lnd-sfc-fluxes/README.tex.md

 # Atmos-Ocean-Soil Columns

 This is a prototype for testing the surface flux model, using the atmos and land models of Test Case 3 in the [Coupler Design Docs](https://www.overleaf.com/project/610c13492c7d0e8d459e72b8) for details.
+We're using the Nishiwaza 2018 to formulate the flux calculations below, as in `SurfaceFluxes.jl`.

 # Coupled boundary conditions